3aruin/Hostname-rename/README.md

 # Hostname-Rename

-Renames Windows devices to a standard naming convention, delivered via a single `iwr | iex` command from GitHub.
+Renames Windows devices to a standard naming convention, delivered via a single `irm | iex` command from GitHub.

 ---